VulcanJS/vulcan-docs/source/architecture.md

 title: Architecture
 ---

-## Nova's Building Blocks
+## Vulcan's Building Blocks

-Nova is built on top of three main open-source technologies: React, GraphQL, and Meteor.
+Vulcan is built on top of three main open-source technologies: React, GraphQL, and Meteor.

-- [React](https://facebook.github.io/react/) is Nova's front-end library.
+- [React](https://facebook.github.io/react/) is Vulcan's front-end library.
-- [GraphQL](http://graphql.org) is Nova's API layer, used to load data from the server with [Apollo](http://apollostack.com).
+- [GraphQL](http://graphql.org) is Vulcan's API layer, used to load data from the server with [Apollo](http://apollostack.com).
-- [Meteor](http://meteor.com) is Nova's back-end layer, used to handle the database as well as server and bundle the app.
+- [Meteor](http://meteor.com) is Vulcan's back-end layer, used to handle the database as well as server and bundle the app.

 Each layer is independent from the other two: you can take your React components and use them with a completely different stack, and – although we're not quite there yet – ultimately we also hope to make it easy to migrate out of Meteor.

-The goal is to avoid getting stuck: if at any point you outgrow Nova, it should be possible to leave it with minimal refactoring.
+The goal is to avoid getting stuck: if at any point you outgrow Vulcan, it should be possible to leave it with minimal refactoring.

 ## A Note About Apollo